RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_gov_form_using_pandas_pivot_table.rst

-The ``pivot`` function works like the ``pivot_table`` function, but does not do any aggregation.
+The ``pivot`` function works like the ``pivot_table`` function but does not do any aggregation.
 Therefore, it will throw an error if you have duplicate index rows.

-Try changing the values parameter to be a list of of columns maybe Agriculture, Service, and Industry.
+Try changing the values parameter to be a list of columns may be Agriculture, Service and Industry.
 How does that change your table?

 Project
 -------

-In this project, we will see how climate, region of the world, and parts of the economy might be related.
+In this project, we will see how climate, a region of the world, and parts of the economy might be related.

-Create a pivot table using the region as the rows, Climate as the columns, and summarize the fraction of the economy that comes from agriculture.
+Create a pivot table using the region as the rows, climate as the columns, and summarize the fraction of the economy that comes from agriculture.

-**Lesson Feedback**

-.. poll:: LearningZone_6
-    :option_1: Comfort Zone
-    :option_2: Learning Zone
-    :option_3: Panic Zone

-    During this lesson I was primarily in my...

-.. poll:: Time_6_
-    :option_1: Very little time
-    :option_2: A reasonable amount of time
-    :option_3: More time than is reasonable

-    Completing this lesson took...

-.. poll:: TaskValue_6
-    :option_1: Don't seem worth learning
-    :option_2: May be worth learning
-    :option_3: Are definitely worth learning

-    Based on my own interests and needs, the things taught in this lesson...

-.. poll:: Expectancy_6
-    :option_1: Definitely within reach
-    :option_2: Within reach if I try my hardest
-    :option_3: Out of reach no matter how hard I try

-    For me to master the things taught in this lesson feels...